maivcoding/jsprojects/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Let's learn JS by building projects together.
-I plan to have project divided into its own directories so others can easily navigate, share the code and learn.
+Each project is divided into its own directories so we all can easily navigate, share the code and learn.

 <!-- GETTING STARTED -->
 ## Getting Started

 This section is a general starting section.
-I will update this section for each project accordingly.
+I will update this section for now it's serves as a general guide line and placeholder for some of the markdown markup....

 ### Installation